Learning Preconditioner for Conjugate Gradient PDE Solvers: Related Work

-Matrix reordering techniques \cite{Liu_book, chen2021bals, brandhorst2011fast} aim to reduce the matrix bandwidth by reshaping the sparse matrices with large bandwidth to block diagonal form.
+Matrix reordering techniques \cite{Liu_book, chen2021bals, brandhorst2011fast} aim to reduce the matrix bandwidth by reshaping the sparse matrices with large bandwidths to block diagonal form.
 They are commonly used with other numerical preconditioners, such as factorization-based ones, to reduce fill-in and improve the parallelizability when deriving the preconditioners.
-Our proposed method uses a graph representation and inherits the excellent property of order invariance.
-Thus, our method does not face the same issue.
-More advanced classic preconditioners are the multi-level approaches, such as multigrid methods. \al{Multigrid methods~\cite{TrotMult2001} use smoothing to allow communication between finer and coarser discretizations.
-These methods are powerful tools for solving elliptic PDEs, but they are known to show a lack of improvement on hyperbolic and parabolic PDEs~\cite{TrotMult2001}.
-Our method follows an orthogonal direction and studies the numerical approximation of a given system and discretization.
-Research has shown that it is possible to combine the two directions~\cite{SAAD200199_multilevel, chen_2021_icsiggraph}. }
+Fortunately, our proposed method uses a graph-neural-network (GNN) representation and inherits its excellent property of order invariance and parallelizability by design.